-The use of email for most people has become a daily occurrence.
+The use of email for many people has become a daily event.
 Companies and organisations rely heavily on the use of email for correspondence with both internal and external contacts.
 One aspect of email which can provide great time saving is the use of distribution lists in Microsoft Outlook.

-A distribution list is a group of contacts which are given a central name as a reference.
-Instead of having to address an email to Bob, Sarah, Jane, Alex and Cameron, you can create a group containing these contacts and reference a single name such as “Marketing”.
+A distribution list is a group of contacts that are given a central name as a reference.
+Instead of having to address an email to Bob, Sarah, Jane, Alex and Cameron, you can create a group containing these contacts and reference a single group name such as “Marketing”.

 To create a distribution list, follow these steps: